K. K. Muhammed: Autobiography

 In 2016, KK Muhammad's Malayalam-language autobiography Njan Enna Bharatiyan ("I, the Indian") was released.
-The book attracted controversy due to his claim that the Marxist historians like Irfan Habib sided with the extremist Muslim groups and derailed attempts to find an amicable solution to the Ayodhya dispute.
-According to him, archaeological excavations at Ayodhya clearly indicated the presence of a temple below the mosque, but the historians like Irfan Habib, dismissed these, and even successfully proved him wrong in the Allahabad High Court.
+The book attracted controversy due to his claim that the Marxist historians like Irfan Habib, Romilla Thapar, DN Jha and RS Sharma sided with the hardline Muslim groups and derailed attempts to find an amicable solution to the Ayodhya dispute.
+According to him, archaeological excavations at Ayodhya clearly indicated the presence of a temple below the mosque, which historians like Irfan Habib dismissed.
+The Allahabad High Court ultimately rejected the counter-claims made by historians which included Habib.